Tapia Adobe

 Tapia Adobe was the home of Tiburcio Tapia (1789–1845).
 Tiburcio Tapia was a Mexican soldier, politician, then became a merchant, winery owner and ranch owner, in what is now Cucamonga, California.
 The place of Tapia Adobe (home) was designated a California Historic Landmark (No.360) on October 9, 1939.
-Tiburcio Tapía received the land to built his Adobe and Rancho Cucamonga from a 1839 13045 acre Mexican land grant in present-day San Bernardino County, California The land grant was from Mexican governor Juan Bautista Alvarado.
+Tiburcio Tapía received the land to build his Adobe and Rancho Cucamonga from a 1839 13045 acre Mexican land grant in present-day San Bernardino County, California The land grant was from Mexican governor Juan Bautista Alvarado.
 The grant formed parts of present-day Rancho Cucamonga and Upland.
 It extended easterly from San Antonio Creek to what is now Hermosa Avenue, and from today's Eighth Street to the mountains.